Alpacas are wild animals

 True for the most part.
-If you want a pet that lives outdoors and have enough grazing, alpacas may be for you (two non-breeding girls or castrated boys can be kept on half an acre if it is properly managed and they have hay and a bit of concentrate to supplement it).
+If you want a pet that lives outdoors and have enough grazing, alpacas may be for you (you can keep a group of three on about an acre if it's properly managed and they aren't pregnant).
 They aren't a traditional pet like a dog or cat, but they are fun to watch and you can pet them to some degree, and often they will learn to eat from your hand.
 Food expenses are relatively trivial: a small amount of concentrate each day and access to hay and water.
 It's a good idea to vaccinate with Lambivac annually, and feet and sometimes teeth will need to be trimmed, and of course they need to be sheared.
 All these needs can be taken care of once a year at the same time by a good shearer.

 False.
 Although there may be some people who made money out of importing and breeding alpacas when they were very new to the country, and some people who have invested a great deal of time and money into a business and managed to stay ahead of the game and make a profit, it is unlikely that someone starting out breeding alpacas today will make a profit.
 You are doing well if you manage to break even.
 A stud service from a decent quality but lower-price-end male tends to cost £450+ (and most stud service providers will charge VAT on that) and if a male offspring results, it can usually be sold as a pet for little more than the stud fee.
 A female offspring suitable for breeding might sell for £1,000 at a year old.
 In the meantime you have veterinary costs, food, and shearing to pay for over the two years the mother is pregnant and the cria is growing up.
 Any breeder with a wish to move their programme forward is also likely to want to keep most of the females they breed for their future.